22nd Corps Signal Brigade: Reactivation

 On 16 November 2021, the brigade was reactivated and redesignated as the 22nd Corps Signal Brigade (22 CSB) headquartered at Joint Base Lewis-McChord (JBLM).
 The brigade was assigned to FORSCOM as a Direct Reporting Unit and under Training Readiness Authority of America's I Corps.
 At a ceremony on 22 November 2021, 22 CSB assumed Command and Control of 51st Expeditionary Signal Battalion, co-located at JBLM.
 COL Charles D. (Dean) Smith and CSM Lisa M. Gandy assumed command of the brigade, both having served in the brigade previously.
 COL Smith served as the last HHC, 22nd Signal Brigade Company Commander during the last deployment and inactivated the brigade in Darmstadt in 2007.
-CSM Gandy served with 22nd Signal Brigade and also served as a Solder in 51st Signal Battalion.
+CSM Gandy served with 22nd Signal Brigade and also served as a Soldier in 51st Signal Battalion.

 Conversion

-In 2023, the brigade began the conversion of is only signal battalion, transforming 51st Expeditionary Signal Battalion into the 51st Expeditionary Signal Battalion-Enhanced (ESB-E).
+In 2023, the brigade began the conversion of its only signal battalion, transforming 51st Expeditionary Signal Battalion into the 51st Expeditionary Signal Battalion-Enhanced (ESB-E).
 The conversion consisted of numerous reconfigurations and equipment modernizations efforts.
 This effort continues as new equipment is fielded.